RESEARCH INTEREST AREAS

 Nano fluid and materials research focuses on developing theory and computation to complement experiments in the area of laser-assisted steam cleaning of, for example, semiconductor devices; it further includes simulation of carbon nanotube reinforced polymers with a view to unravel the basic mechanisms underlying reorientation of carbon nanotubes and reorganization of polymer chains under high intensity magnetic field.

 Networks research relates to quantifying survivability/reliability inherent in a given network topology, developing new topologies of enhanced survivability to multiple faults, and creating structural analysis tools for detecting and isolating faults.
 Current applications focus on the integrated power system in an all-electric ship and communication systems.

-Quantification of parametric uncertainty in simulations is based on probability tools such as Monte Carlo techniques and polynomial chaos.
+Quantification and propagation of parametric uncertainty in simulations is based on probability tools such as Monte Carlo techniques and polynomial chaos.
+Sensitivity analysis involves computing Sobol indices.
 This research includes improving the efficiency of these techniques for practical applications.
-Model form uncertainty analysis employs evidence theory tools to study uncertainty associated with auxiliary models such as turbulence models in aerodynamic simulations.
+Model form (epistemic) uncertainty analysis employs evidence theory tools to study uncertainty associated with auxiliary models such as turbulence models in aerodynamic simulations.

 A scientific visualization effort cuts across all these program areas, the common theme being interactive, real-time visualization.
+Current research in this area is confined to vector-field visualization in fluid flows.
 It includes visualization of qualitative features of stochastic simulations.
-Preliminary work in compressive sensing and imaging focuses on extensions of compressive sensing concept to remote sensing, flying sensor, coded mask and fast decoding problems as well as compressive computing and visualization.